jdeitmerg/nanda-devi/README.md

 ## ToDo

+* Add conditional branching based on the combination of overflow and carry.
 * Memory mapping of ROM contents would be nice for initializing data segments.

 # License

 Nanda Devi is released under the MIT License, which grants you lots of permissions.
-Have a look at the *LICENSE* file for mor information.
+Have a look at the *LICENSE* file for more information.